Share buybacks in the US have been a key feature of market dynamics during the post-GFC period...

 Wilshire has been applying highly tested theories and approaches to our client solutions since 1981.

-You can count on our team of experts to help improve investment outcomes for a better future.
+Our clients rely on us to improve investment outcomes for a better future.